zxy666-nb/acc102-data-product/README.md

-# 📊 Macroeconomic & Financial Asset Dashboard
-**Author:** Xiaoyue.Zhang
-**Module:** ACC102 Mini Assignment - Track 4

-## 1. Problem & User
-This tool addresses the difficulty retail investors and students face in correlating complex macroeconomic shifts with specific asset price movements.
-It provides an interactive interface to visualize how US inflation (CPI), Non-Farm Payrolls (NFP), and Jobless Claims impact individual asset performance (e.g., TSLA, NVDA, BTC-USD).

-## 2. Data
-* **Financial Data:** Historical and live asset prices fetched dynamically via the `yfinance` library.
-* **Macroeconomic Data:** Real-time US economic indicators (CPI, NFP, Jobless Claims) fetched directly from the Federal Reserve Economic Data (FRED) API.
-* **Access Date:** April 2026.
-* **Key Fields:** Close Price, Moving Averages (MA20), CPI Actual vs Forecast, Pearson Correlation Coefficient.

-## 3. Methods
-1. **API Integration:** Automated live data extraction from Yahoo Finance and FRED.
-2. **Data Resampling & Alignment:** Utilized Pandas `.resample('MS')` to accurately align daily asset prices with monthly macroeconomic indicator releases.
-3. **Quantitative Modeling:** Implemented Pearson Correlation analysis to quantify the linear relationship between inflation and asset depreciation/appreciation.
-4. **AI Strategic Integration:** Utilized DeepSeek API (secured via Streamlit Secrets) to generate real-time PEST (Political, Economic, Social, Technological) analysis based on current macro prints.

-## 4. Key Findings
-* **Macro Sensitivity:** High-growth tech assets and certain cryptocurrencies exhibit distinct volatility patterns immediately surrounding CPI and NFP release dates.
-* **Expectation Gap:** Price delivery is heavily influenced by the delta between "Actual vs. Forecast" rather than the raw macroeconomic figure, triggering Smart Money liquidity sweeps.
-* **Correlation Divergence:** Weak overall correlation often reveals that short-term price action is driven more by institutional order flow and macro-political events than long-term inflation trends.

-## 5. How to run
-1. Clone this repository to your local machine.
-2. Install all required dependencies: `pip install -r requirements.txt`
-3. Local Testing: Temporarily replace `st.secrets` with `st.sidebar.text_input` in `app.py` to input your API key.
-4. Launch the application: `streamlit run app.py`

-## 6. Product link / Demo
-* **Live Web App:** [Insert your Streamlit Cloud link here]
-* **Demo Video:** [Insert your 1-3 minute Demo video link here]

-## 7. Limitations & next steps
-* **Data Limits:** The FRED API integration provides high-quality data but is subject to occasional rate limits or timeout delays.
-An academic fallback (NumPy simulation) is built-in as a contingency.
-* **Next Steps:** Future iterations aim to integrate Open Interest (OI) tracking and Machine Learning models to predict asset price reactions to unexpected macroeconomic prints. leading macro indicators.
+这份完整的 README.md 是专门为你优化的版本。它不仅包含了项目的所有技术细节，还特别强调了你对 API Key 的保护策略，以及你在代码中实现的深度市场分析（如流动性扫损等）。

+你可以直接将以下内容全部复制并覆盖到你 GitHub 仓库的 README.md 文件中。

+Interactive Macro-Finance Dashboard & AI Strategy Analyzer
+Author: Xiaoyue.Zhang

+1. Problem Definition & Target User
+Retail investors and business students often struggle to understand how macroeconomic shifts (like inflation) directly impact specific asset prices.
+This interactive dashboard bridges that gap by providing a unified visualization tool that calculates correlations and leverages AI to generate strategic PEST (Political, Economic, Social, Technological) insights.

+Target Users: * Business and Accounting students analyzing market drivers.

+Retail traders seeking data-backed context for price movements.

+2. Product Access
+Live Web App: [在此处粘贴你的 Streamlit 链接]

+Demo Video (1-3 mins): [在此处粘贴你的演示视频链接]

+3. Data Sources
+Financial Data: Real-time historical monthly close prices fetched via the yfinance API.

+Macroeconomic Indicators: Simulated CPI (Consumer Price Index) YoY and NFP (Non-Farm Payroll) data, structured for academic correlation testing.

+Scope: Rolling 12-month analysis based on user-selected tickers.

+4. Technical Execution
+Data Pipeline: Utilized pandas for multi-source data merging, resampling (daily to monthly), and temporal alignment.

+Statistical Logic: Implemented Pearson Correlation Coefficient calculations to quantify the linear relationship between inflation and asset performance.

+Frontend: Developed with streamlit using an advanced layout (st.tabs, st.columns) for a professional user experience.

+AI Integration: Connected to the DeepSeek API for automated, real-time strategic interpretation of market conditions.

+5.Security & API Key Management
+In line with professional software development standards, this project implements a dual-layer security strategy for API credentials:

+Cloud Deployment: The live application utilizes Streamlit’s encrypted st.secrets management, ensuring the API key is never exposed in the source code.

+Local Execution: To protect developer credentials while maintaining functionality, the app includes a dynamic sidebar password input.
+Users running the repo locally are prompted to provide their own key, ensuring that no sensitive "hardcoded" strings are committed to the public GitHub history.

+6. Key Findings & Analysis
+The tool provides automated insights based on mathematical outputs:

+Correlation Decoupling: In scenarios where the correlation (r) is low (e.g., < 0.3), the tool identifies a "decoupling" effect.

+Market Insight: As demonstrated in the analysis, low correlation suggests that price action is likely driven by institutional liquidity sweeps or macro-political events rather than basic economic fundamentals—adding a layer of sophisticated interpretation beyond simple charting.

+7. How to Run Locally
+Clone the repository: git clone [Your Repo URL]

+Install dependencies: pip install -r requirements.txt

+Run the app: streamlit run app.py

+Note: Enter your DeepSeek API Key in the sidebar to activate the "Strategic Analysis" module.

+8. Reflection & Limitations
+Limitations: The macro data currently uses a simulated walk to ensure consistency for the assignment.
+Future iterations will integrate the fredapi for live Federal Reserve data.

+Scalability: The architecture is designed to easily scale from simple correlation to multi-variable regression analysis.